SAP/cloud-sdk/style-guide.md

 ❌ We do not guarantee any API compatibility for future updates

+## SDK Version

+Unless a text relates to a specific version, do not use formats x.y or x.y.z

+✅ This mapping applies to the move to open source version 1.

+❌ This mapping applies to the move to open source version 1.X.Y..

+❌ This has been changed in version 2.0.

 ## Punctuation

 - Use serial (Oxford) commas before the final **and**/**or** in a list of three or more items